Tryouts /Assessments

 What will my child be tested on during the tryout?

-The sessions are led by our lead team coaches and they will be assessing participants on their listening skills, flexibility, strength, coordination, and balance, amongst other technical requirements.
-The session usually starts with a warm up, followed by physical and skill testing.
-The coaches are not looking for fully ready athletes, but are looking for eager, determined prospective athletes who have the potential and will to commit to the program.
+The sessions are led by our lead team coaches.
+They will assess participants’ listening skills, flexibility, strength, coordination, and balance, as well as other technical requirements.
+The session usually starts with a warm-up, followed by physical and skill testing.
+The coaches are not expecting fully formed athletes, but are looking for eager and determined prospective athletes who have the potential and desire to commit to the program.
 If you have prior competitive gymnastics experience, simply bring your spirit to the game!!

 What if my child is already in a class at the time of the tryout?

-Please inform the teacher prior to class start that your child has a tryout at a specific time.
-The child will be allowed to leave her/his class to attend the tryout.
+Please inform the teacher before class that your child has a tryout at a specific time.
+They will be allowed to leave their class or join class late to attend the tryout.

 What will happen after the tryout?

-The office will reach out to you on the results of the tryout, which will include program recommendations and next steps.
+The office will contact you with the results of the tryout, which will include program recommendations and next steps.
 Please allow 2-3 weeks after the conclusion of the tryout for the office/coach to reach out to you!

 What does acceptance into a program mean for me as a parent/family?

 In order for a child to be part of a team program, commitment and support at various levels is required from the entire family.
-Simple acts such as punctuality and open communication that minors depend on adults for are small, easy tasks but important for an optimal growth of a child.
-Once accepted into the program, parents are made aware of the schedules, policies, fees, and expectations related to the program that are mandatory for continued participation.
+Simple acts such as punctuality and open communication that minors depend on adults for are small tasks, but important for optimal growth of a child in sport.
+Once accepted into the program, parents are informed of the schedules, policies, fees, and expectations related to the program that are mandatory for continued participation.

 Once accepted into a program, does my child begin training and competing immediately?

-• The details of training (days and time) are based on the program a child is accepted for and the time of the season within which the child has been accepted into the program.
+The details of training (days and time) differ between programs and may change throughout the season.
 Typically, a full season starts in July and ends in June.

-• The Team program starts training during the summer (mid July for some programs and August for others).
+The Team program starts training during the summer (mid-July for some programs and August for others).
 Summer training, as scheduled, is mandatory for athletes to attend.
-Members cannot pick and choose which weeks or days to train.
-However, we understand that some families may be away for the summer holidays, but the training fee will be applicable if you wish to retain your spot in the program.
+Members cannot choose which weeks or days to train.
+However, we understand that some families may be away for the summer holidays.
+The training fee throughout the summer will be applicable to retain a spot in the program.

-• Summer training is during the day, on weekdays.
+Summer training is typically during the morning/ afternoon on weekdays.
 Some programs train 8:30/9 am onwards.
-During the school year, starting September, training starts 3:45/4pm onwards on weekdays, and possibly on a Saturday or Sunday.
-The training days of starting September may not be the same days of the summer.
+During the school year, starting in September, training begins from 4pm onwards on weekdays, and possibly on a Saturday or Sunday.
+The training days from September to June may differ from the training days in the summer.
 The finalized training days are communicated via email, when available.

-What are the different programs and how are they organised?
+What are the different programs and how are they organized?

-Details of our different programs can be found here.
-A program recommendation is based on the overall tryouts results which factor in the age, skill, and physical abilities, and the future potential as per the program.
-It is a tryout/assessment session that helps determine which program is the best fit for each child.
+Details of our programs can be found here.
+A program recommendation is based on the overall tryout results which factor in their age, skill, physical abilities, and their potential in the program.
+The tryout session is necessary to determine which program is the best fit for each child.

 What if my child is not accepted into the competitive/team program?

-If it is determined that an athlete is not yet ready to join a team program, you will be guided on the next steps and the recommended program that will possibly enhance their gymnastics skills and physical abilities for your child to be successful in the next round of tryouts.
+If it is determined that an athlete is not yet ready to join a team program, you will be guided on the next steps and recommended a Gymnastics for All (recreational) program to prepare your child for the next round of tryouts.

-We look forward to ‘tumbling’ with you and your child into a fun-filled, disciplined and spirited gymnastics journey on the competitive side of the sport!
+We look forward to ‘tumbling’ with you and your child into a fun-filled, disciplined, and spirited gymnastics journey in the competitive side of the sport!

 Please email/call for any additional questions: admin@richmondgymnastics.com.